mikerae/logging-in-game/README.md

 ```
 Console.log(nextScreen) was not called => the eventListener function was not called.
 The syntax of the eventListener was checked.

-The Logic of the screen flow was reconsidered and it was decided to redesign the flow og the program.
+The Logic of the screen flow was reconsidered and it was decided to redesign the flow of the program.
 A temporary file temporarycode.js was created and contents of script.js was copied.
 Here is the commit message for this stage of development:

 ```